mbfraga/qn/README.md

 # qn

-Quick Notes
+# Quick Notes

-This script is meant to manage notes in a directory.
-A note is defined as any file within the notes directory.
-Text files are preferred, but you can put any file and qnr will be able to open it.
-No fancy functionalities are implemented here, it is not meant to replace more robust applications.
+Note management application that doesn't impose strict formats or requirements. qn defines a note to be any file within the configured notes directory.
+While text files with any syntax are preferred, you can put any type of file and qn will open it via rifle or xdg-open.
+Fancy functionalities are kept to a minimum, and no per-file metadata is ever created.
+The only application data created is kept in a .qn directory inside the notes directory.

+As of right now, this application relies on rofi.
+However, I'd like to make it easy to switch the underlying applications. qn is composed of a few python scripts that puts together terminal and graphical applications.

-This is naive and simple by design, but I would like to implement a few niceties.
+This application is naive and simple by design, but I do intend to implement a few niceties.

 # Features
 * rofi interface